Current Lab Members

 Bugra was an research intern in our lab up to September 2018.
 He just graduated from the Istanbul Technical University in Electrical and Communication Engineering, and works in our group on emergent dynamics in agent-based models of consensus formation.

-Parisa works on her PhD at the Institute for Advanced Studies in Basic Sciences (IASBS) Zanjan, Iran.
+Parisa was a visiting PhD student from the Institute for Advanced Studies in Basic Sciences (IASBS) Zanjan, Iran.
 Her broad interests are soft condensed matter physics, biophysics, statistical physics, computational physics,

 and complex systems.
 She was visiting our lab between June 2017 and June 2018, where she worked with Pawel Romanczuk on the role of different interaction networks on collective behavior of self-propelled agents in heterogeneous environments and in the presence of informed individuals.